 The Xero API provides an easy way for developers to integrate their CRM system with Xero.
 There are numerous integration options, and some aspects of how Xero works that are important to note.

-Xero has a flat contact structure which essentially maps to a company entity in most CRM systems.
-While a contact does have first and last name fields, these do not correlate directly to a person entity.
+Xero has a relatively flat contact structure which essentially maps to a company entity in most CRM systems.
+While a contact does have first and last name fields, these do not correlate directly to a person entity (see contact person below).
 A typical integration might map a company and accounts/billing contact person to a contact in Xero.